Budget Deal Has Tax Credit Extensions For Nuclear, Fuel Cells, Carbon Capture - Slashdot

 Everything I did in chem lab turned into a Botched Reaction.
 Course, everything I did in woodworking turned into sawdust.
 I got into software development because that and politics were the only options left where repeated failure was acceptable.
 I wasn't rich enough to be a politician.

 Wind and Solar require that you place them in either exactly right area, or have high-uptime year round.
 Hell you can look in California and Texas over the last 40 years and find millions of dead solar farms and wind farms.
 They don't survive here because we already have cheap energy.
 In most cases they require massive subsidies in order to operate as well.
 North America is resource rich, very resource rich.
-It is cheaper to build a dam, and flood thousands of KM of land then it is to build windmills in mountain passes.
-Use the coal in the ground, build nuclear power plants well anywhere, lots of places to do that even in Western Canada.
+It is cheaper to build a dam, and flood thousands of KM of land then it is to build windmills i

-Keep this in mind, because I'll now explain what drives people against green energy.
-In Ontario(again very resource rich), the government believed that handing huge tax breaks and giving massive payouts to get these things off the ground was a great idea.
-So to be viable, you could see rates where they were paid by the IESO upwards of $1.50kWh, most were in the $0.70-0.90kWh range.
-It broke the market. [financialpost.com] The price for electricity before they started paying these companies and microfits money hand over fist was around $0.09kWh at peak, off-peak $0.035-0.068kWh.
-10 years later the peak because the entire province(mainly non-businesses) now pay $0.185kWh.
-The price that is still paid to these green energy boondongles is still in the $0.30-0.76kWh range.

-This is what happened: Electricity rates are so high, that the government had to put into law that winter disconnection wasn't allowed. [globalnews.ca] It does get down to -35C here most winters.
-Then there's the stories like this: The system is so broken because of green energy that people are making the "roof vs heat" choice. [globalnews.ca] This is what happens when extreme poverty and high electricity prices collide(2016/2017) [globalnews.ca] and the charities which pay for heating ran out of money in December of 2016.
-Most charities got more money this year, but again most will run out of funding by February.
-That still leaves, March and April, and possibly May(it can get as cold as -10C even here in Southern Ontario as late as May 24th - which most people consider the actual end of winter, it can also be 27C enjoy Canada yet?).

-Ontario is interesting, because the government is very anti-industrial anything.
-Their entire economic policy was based on driving businesses out of the province and pushing 'service' jobs.
-So now you have people working 2-3 sometimes 4 PT-jobs to make ends meet, in a family that that's both parents working 3PT jobs and barely making ends meet in most of the province.
-Now, toss in those 30k illegals from the US?
-This is where it gets fun, because those people who couldn't even work or afford housing were being thrown out of low-income housing to put illegals up in them.
-FYI the average wait-time in most of Ontario for low-income housing is between 4 and 8 years.

-And I'm sure someone is going to go, hur-dur it's all them conservatives fault.
-Sorry guys, this is 100% right on the Liberal Party of Ontario which has been in power since the early 00's.
+We overproduce electricity by as much as 66% if you look at an energy flow diagram https://flowcharts.llnl.gov/co... [llnl.gov] you see that 25 quads were rejected out of 38 quads of electricity generated.
+Yet transmission loss is on the order of 5%.
+The rest of the rejected energy is overproduced.

+In Washington they turn off windfarms and Microsoft wastes energy to meet its wholesale quota.
+We should be paid to use electricity.

-The budget includes everything anyone asked for (Score:5, Informative)
+The budget includes everything anyone asked for (Score:4, Informative)

 E.g. there's a shitload of extra cash for the military